firepick1/fpd-vision/XP009-Parallax-Range/README.md

     <img src="https://github.com/firepick1/fpd-vision/blob/master/XP009-Parallax-Range/img/parallax.png" height=300px></a>

 In the above diagram, the orange triangle represents the _near field of view_, while the blue triangle represents the _far field of view_.
-These triangles are similar because they both have the same angular field of view, which allows us to use simple ratios to find the range.
+These triangles are similar because they both have the same angular field of view provided by a fixed focus camera.
+This similarity allows us to use simple ratios to find the range.
 In particular, the near-height *h2* is related to the _far/near_ distance *dh* as follows:

 `dH = h2 * (l1/l2 - 1)`